Ill-posed Estimation in High-Dimensional Models with Instrumental Variables: Introduction

 \paragraph{Related Literature.} Our paper contributes to the growing literature on inference for structural parameters in sparse high-dimensional IV settings.
 Much work in this setting focuses on the case where the dimension of the endogenous variable is small but where there is a large number of available instruments, see \cite{ng2009selecting}, \cite{belloni2012}, and \cite{BelloniChernozhukovHansen2011}.
+In this context, \cite{ChaoSwanson2005} and \cite{HansenHausmanNewey2008}, among others, propose methods to account for weak identification when the number of instruments is allowed to be large but not larger than $n$. \cite{HANSEN2014} and \cite{CarrascoDoukali2017} extend this literature by considering cases where the number of weak instruments is larger than $n$ and propose a Ridge regularized jackknife instrumental variable estimation.
 When the number of endogenous regressors in model \eqref{model:eq} is fixed and there are high-dimensional control variables, \cite{ChernozhukovHansenSpindler2015} propose a three step estimator where high-dimensional sparse linear models with only exogenous variables are fitted.
 In particular, Lasso is only used for the fit of nuisance parameters and the use of the Lasso estimates follows standard lines.
-For the fit of the parameters of the endogenous covariates, the criteria function is orthogonalized such that errors in the estimation of the other parameters (i.e. of the nuisance parameters) enter into the model only quadratically.
+For the fit of the parameters of the endogenous covariates, the criterion function is orthogonalized such that errors in the estimation of the other parameters (i.e. of the nuisance parameters) enter into the model only quadratically.
 For this reason the classical bounds for the errors of the Lasso estimates of the nuisance parameters suffice.
 In particular, no debiasing/desparsification of Lasso estimates is needed at any point of the procedure. \cite{BelloniChernozhukovFVHansen} consider estimation of treatment effects in IV models with binary instrument and endogenous variable in the presence of a high-dimensional set of control variables.